-First of all, the Platform and its modules give access to the database of carriers, owing to which we can publish loads that carriers are looking for.
+First of all, the Platform and its modules provide access to the database of carriers, owing to which we can assign loads, to matching carriers.
 On the other hand, we can search for combined return transports to Poland.
 Secondly, we are able to monitor prices of transports carried out on the routes interesting to us with the use of the price algorithm, which makes the cooperation profitable for both parties.
 What is more, the posted freight is negotiated within a bidding system, which lets carriers provide their satisfactory price for transporting the load.
 As they often lower it, we are able to obtain tangible benefits on a monthly basis.

 Finally, what are your plans for the future?
 What is the logistics goal of the Dijo group for the nearest months?

 At the moment we are taking part in a pilot implementation of a number of reports created via CargoON.
 These are, e.g. reports allowing comparison of received offers with the market rates, ranking of our carriers, estimation of transport costs to a given region or country, or calculation of exact costs of delivering one pallet, a kilogram or a package of our product to the selected recipient.
 It will allow us to evaluate the cost efficiency on the Platform and achieve further savings generated through the optimization of distribution, without lowering transport rates.
 We believe that in the long term these reports will help us gain a greater control over spendings.
 Additionally, we are thinking about another automation.
 This time it will be slot bookings.
 We are considering taking part in a pilot implementation of a new module of the CargoON Platform – Dock Scheduler, i.e. a system for handling loading and unloading.